William Jervois: Later life

 At the conclusion of his term as governor-general in New Zealand, Jervois returned to England in 1889.
 The following year, he was appointed to serve on the Stanhope Commission, which again reviewed the state of Britain's fortifications.
 He returned to New Zealand briefly in 1892, before being appointed the colonel commandant of the Royal Engineers the following year.

 His wife, Lucy, with whom he had had three daughters and two sons since their marriage in 1850, died in 1895.
-Jervois died on 17 August 1897, at the age of 75, as a result of injuries sustained in a carriage accident and was buried at Virginia Water, Surrey.
+Jervois died on 17 August 1897, at the age of 75, as a result of injuries sustained in a carriage accident, and was buried at Virginia Water, Surrey.

 Honours

 Jervois received numerous honours for his military and diplomatic service.
 He was invested Companion of the Order of the Bath in 1863, Knight Commander of the Order of St Michael and St George in 1874, and Knight Grand Cross of the Order of St Michael and St George in 1888.
 He was elected a Fellow of the Royal Society in 1888.
-Several streets were also named after him, including: Jervois Quay in Wellington, and Jervois Close and Jervois Road in Singapore.
+Several streets were also named after him, including: Jervois Quay in Wellington and Jervois Street in Christchurch, and Jervois Close and Jervois Road in Singapore.
 In Australia, a bridge in Adelaide, a mine and Jervois, a locality on the Murray River in South Australia were named for him.
+Jervois Glacier in New Zealand's Fiordland National Park also bears his name.